pbayer83/academic-kickstart/content/post/post1.md

 +++

-We have published a new paper forthcoming in *Energy Policy*.
+We have published a new paper, titled ["The Need for Impact Evaluation in Electricity Access Research"](https://www.sciencedirect.com/science/article/pii/S030142151930686X), which is forthcoming in *Energy Policy*.
 We find that research method matters for impact assessments in electricity access research.
-In ["The Need for Impact Evaluation in Electricity Access Research"](https://www.sciencedirect.com/science/article/pii/S030142151930686X) we show that experimental studies produce fewer positive impacts than observational studies, which raises questions about the importance of research methodology in impact assessements of electricity access.
+Specifically, we show that experimental studies produce fewer positive impacts than observational studies, which raises questions about the importance of research methodology in impact assessements of electricity access.